LoginRadius/docs/content/guide/shopify/index.md

 ## Login

 Expand the templates option under directory **Template**, select **customers/login.liquid** option, select all and then delete everything on this page.

-**Important:** On this page you need to make sure jQuery is properly imported as it varies on different themes if jQuery loads perfectly then it’s good else you can import the latest version manually by adding the following line at the top of your page.
+> **Crucial Information:** On this page, you need to make sure jQuery is properly imported as it varies on different themes.
+If jQuery loads perfectly then it’s good, else you can import the latest version manually by adding the following line at the top of your page.

 {{ '//code.jquery.com/jquery-latest.min.js' | script_tag }}

 Then copy and paste the code from the file 'login.liquid' from the zip folder.
-This file contains the interface and control for all the LoginRadius User Registration modules, it contains side-by-side social and traditional login interfaces, a message span to show the message, a link for 'forget the password, and handles for 'forget password' and 'email verification'.
+This file contains the interface and control for all the LoginRadius User Registration modules, it contains side-by-side social and email/password login interfaces, a message span to show the message, a link for 'forget the password, and handles for 'forget password' and 'email verification'.

 ## Registration

-Expand the templates option and click on **customers/register.liquid**.
-To implement the registration form on the Shopify Register page select everything in the file and replace it with the file 'registration.liquid' in the zip folder.
+Expand the templates option and click the **customers/register.liquid**.
+To implement the registration form on the Shopify Register page, select everything in the file and replace it with the file 'registration.liquid' in the zip folder.

 It will generate the user registration form for you with validation logic.
 All the fields are customizable when the form is being submitted, a verification email will be sent out to the email address that has been just filled in.
-The user will be officially registered after the verification link has been clicked.
+The consumer will be officially registered after the verification link has been clicked.

 ## Customizations

-This implementation requires the LoginRadius JavaScript Interface, if you want to customize the look and feel or even make some functionality changes, refer to our LoginRadius JavaScript Interface documentation.
+This implementation requires the LoginRadius JavaScript Interface, if you want to customize the look and feel or make some functionality changes, refer to our LoginRadius JavaScript Interface documentation.